August 12, 1981: The launch of the IBM Personal Computer ignites a long-running Apple-versus-PC rivalry.

 “This is the computer for just about everyone who has ever wanted a personal system at the office, on the university campus or at home,” Rogers said.
 “We believe its performance, reliability and ease of use make it the most advanced, affordable personal computer in the marketplace.”

 To sell the PC (officially called the IBM 5150, although barely anyone actually used the name), Big Blue took a note out of Apple’s playbook and focused on making the computer seem accessible and friendly.
-A series of comedic ads starring a Charlie Chaplin impersonator contrasted with International Business Machines’ usual corporate approach to marketing.
+A series of comedic ads starring a Charlie Chaplin impersonator contrasted with IBM’s usual corporate approach to marketing.

 IBM’s advantages over Apple

-The IBM PC held two major advantages over the 4-year-old Apple II at the time.
+The IBM PC enjoyed two major advantages over the 4-year-old Apple II at the time.

 The first was its brand name.
-Up until relatively recently, Apple struggled to gain a foothold in businesses, which typically invested in IBM equipment.
+Up until relatively recently, Apple struggled to gain traction with businesses, which typically invested in IBM equipment.
 All of Apple’s 1980s attempts to make a business machine fell flat.

-With Apple computers and IBM PCs not being able to talk to one another until 1993 (when the companies shipped their first collaborative product), many customers who first used IBM computers at work simply decided to go with what they knew when buying their first home computers.
+With Apple computers and IBM PCs unable to talk to one another until 1993 (when the companies shipped their first collaborative product), many customers who first used IBM computers at work simply decided to go with what they knew when buying their first home computers.

 The IBM Personal Computer’s other advantage was the range of available software.
 Right out of the gate, the PC included versions of the hugely popular VisiCalc spreadsheet program and the EasyWriter word processor.